ted-tanner/entries-backend/Readme.md

 * Endpoint for uploading ALL data when creating an account (after using the app without an account for a while)
   - All objects, with entries and categories
   - user_keystore and user_prefs
+  - Must be after user is verified.
+Perhaps after first login?
 * Loosen up a tad on the create account limiting.
 Users may need multiple attempts and creating an account is one of the initial impressions a user receives.

 ### Do it later